Chicagoans involved in civil rights movement remember Dr. Martin Luther King, Jr.

 "I do hear from younger people that they can relate more to color images, because they look like they could have been taken yesterday," Kleina said.

-Kleina said the time spent photographing King made him realize how nave he was.
+Kleina said the time spent photographing King made him realize how naive he was.
 Because the marches Kleina attended often turned violent, he never had an opportunity to formally introduce himself to King.

 "But I thought there will be another time I can do that, and it came all too soon," Kleina said.